NomarCub/obsidian-open-vscode/README.md

 ## Caveats

-When you use the URL method for opening, VSCode can't open a workspace without a further confirmation dialog (that you just can hit enter on) for security reasons.
+The first time you use the URL method for opening, VSCode displays a confirmation dialog (that you just can hit enter on) for security reasons.
 See [this issue](https://github.com/microsoft/vscode/issues/95670) for more infomation.

 ## Credits